-Our growth may not continue at historical rates, if at all, and any decrease in revenues or profits may impair our ability to implement our business strategy, which could have a materially adverse effect on our results of operations.
+We may not continue at historical rates, if at all, maintain our current level of operations, and any decrease in revenues or profits may impair our ability to implement our business strategy, which could have a materially adverse effect on our results of operations.

-Historically, we have experienced significant growth in revenue and profits, although there have been times, particularly after acquisitions, when our revenue and/or profitability decreased.
-While our acquisitions of CFI and Smith Transport during 2022 resulted in revenue growth in 2023, other metrics such as operating ratio were impaired.
+Historically, we have experienced significant growth in revenue and profits, although there have been times, particularly after recently, due in part to our acquisitions when of CFI and Smith Transport and related financing, our revenue and/or profitability decreased. has decreased compared to periods prior to such acquisitions.
+While our acquisitions of CFI and Smith Transport during 2022 has resulted in revenue growth, in 2023, other metrics such as operating ratio were impaired. have been impaired compared to periods prior to such acquisitions.
 There can be no assurance that our business will grow in the future, or at all, or that we can effectively adapt our management, administrative, and operational systems to respond to any future growth.
 Further, there can be no assurance that we will be able to successfully implement cost controls and improve our operating ratio.

-We have established terminals throughout the contiguous U.S. in order to serve markets in various regions.
+We have established terminals throughout the contiguous U.S. and one in Mexico in order to serve markets in various regions.
 These regional operations require the commitment of additional personnel and revenue equipment, as well as management resources, for future development and establishing terminals and operations in new markets could require more time, resources or a more substantial financial commitment than anticipated.
 Should the growth in our regional operations stagnate or decline, the results of our operations could be adversely affected.
 If we seek to further expand, it may become more difficult to identify large cities that can support a terminal and we may expand into smaller cities where there is insufficient economic activity, fewer opportunities for growth and fewer drivers and non-driver personnel to support the terminal.
 We may encounter operating conditions in these new markets, as well as our current markets, that differ substantially from our current operations and customer relationships and appropriate freight rates in new markets could be challenging to attain.
 We may not be able to duplicate or sustain our operating strategy and establishing service centers or terminals and operations in new markets could require more time or resources, or a more substantial financial commitment than anticipated.
 These challenges may negatively impact our growth, which could have a materially adverse effect on our ability to execute our business strategy and our results of operations.